What's the Deal with Transgenderism?

 by Pastor Matthew Norville, Sr.

-“Transgenderism” (sometimes called “transsexualism”) is the (false) idea that a person can “transform” or “transition” from one sex into the other.
+“Transgenderism” (sometimes called “transsexualism”) is the (false) idea that a person can “transform” or “transition” from one sex (gender) into the other.
+(Sex and gender are the same thing.)

-The sex of a person is based on their chromosomes and is determined at conception when God creates the person.
+The sex (gender) of a person is based on their chromosomes—or more specifically, whether or not they have the Sex-determining Region Y (SRY) gene from the Y chromosome—and is determined at conception when God creates the person.

 The SRY gene is normally attached to the Y chromosome.
 The SRY gene determines that the person is a male.